We are awarding $750 to a student every semester. All you have to do is show us how financial literacy has made a difference in your life.

 They Use Your Credit Data For Marketing Purposes

 Although your client credit score is technically “free” through one of these services, you may be paying the provider in a different way; with your personal information.
-In fact, your personal and financial information can be quite valuable because it makes it easier for them to market other products and lending businesses to you based on your profile.
+In fact, your personal and financial information can be quite valuable because it makes it easier for them to market other products and lenders to you based on your profile.

 They Get You With Other Offers